SagaSkoyere/Sentencio-Audio-Condense/README.md

 ## Run Instructions
 1. Run the `.exe` in the folder you unzipped above whenever you want to bulk process files.
-2. Specify the __folder__ containing your input file(s) and the __folder__ you want your output files to be sent.
-Note, both need to be a folder filepath rather than pointing it at a file.
+2. Specify the folder containing your input file(s) and the folder you want your output files to be sent.
+Note, both need to be a folder filepath rather than pointing it at a single audio/video file.
 3. Sit back and relax.
 In my testing, a 20-minute video clip takes around 30 seconds to process.
 The program will update you as it completes each file and present a final message when done parsing the full folder.

 ---